JamieBort/Portfolio-Website/README.md

 * Header with my name and ... (?)
 * Form to contact me.

+###Status
+Created a `preliminaryExploration` branch.
+Last left off working there.
+Am about to start this [ReusableComponentsTutorial](https://github.com/JamieBort/LearningDirectory/tree/master/WebComponents/ReusableComponentsTutorial) tutorial to use for this site.

 ### Next Steps
 1. Figure out my content.
 2. Then figure out the layout using Figma.